MikaVirkkunen/architecture-center/docs/anti-patterns/no-caching/index.md

 - On read, the application first tries to get data from the cache.
 If the data isn't in the cache, the application retrieves it from the data source and adds it to the cache.
 - On write, the application writes the change directly to the data source and removes the old value from the cache.
 It will be retrieved and added to the cache the next time it is required.

-To prevent data from becoming stale, many caching solutions support configurable expiration periods, so that data is removed from the cache after a specified interval.

 Here is the previous example updated to use the Cache-Aside pattern.
 Notice that the `GetAsync` method in the repository now calls the `CacheService` class, rather than calling the database directly.